 On the home front, make sure all bills are paid or have a means of being paid.
 If you are retaining a residence while abroad, make sure the rent is taken care of and that utilities are being paid while you are away.

 Forward your mail and change any subscriptions you may have.
 Be sure that important institutions like your bank and business are able to reach you.

-Its a complicated regime to do things legally and one of the Medvedev administration goal is to standardize and simplify the process.
+Its a complicated regime to do things legally and one of the government goals is to standardize and simplify the process.

 The information below will try to indicate what is LEGAL today and conforms to the Constitution of the Russian Federation.

 For every legal Western resident/worker in Russia, dozens more will come out of the woodwork to tell about their exceptions, bribes, that the government doesn’t really care, a brother who knows a cousin whose Uncle is best pals with the director, etc. That is fine if it works, the individual can exit/enter freely and is willing to be arrested and/or heavily fined if suddenly the rules are tightened.